The low-LET radiation contribution to the tumor dose in diffusing alpha-emitters radiation therapy

 Alpha DaRT has shown promising results in treating solid tumors.
 This success is attributed primarily to the migration of the alpha-emitting atoms, which creates a high-LET, high-dose region over a few mm around each source, and was the subject of several previous publications.
 Here we provide a first in-depth discussion of the non-negligible low-LET dose accompanying the Alpha DaRT treatment.

 We first examined the isotope-specific beta and x-ray/gamma dose point kernels (DPKs) of $^{224}$Ra and its daughters, which we calculated using the EGSnrc and FLUKA MC codes.
-We showed that the most significant contributions to the low-LET dose come from the beta decays of $^{212}$Bi and $^{208}$Tl.
-The x-ray/gamma dose is governed by the 2.615~MeV gamma of $^{208}$Tl and is $>30$-fold smaller than the beta dose.
-We found good agreement between the two codes, particularly for the leading components of the beta dose at therapeutically-relevant distances from the source ($\sim2-3$~mm).
+We showed that the most significant contributions to the low-LET dose at therapeutically relevant distances from the source ($r\sim2-3$~mm) come from the beta decays of $^{212}$Bi and $^{208}$Tl.
+The x-ray/gamma dose is governed by the 2.615~MeV gamma of $^{208}$Tl and, over this range, is $>30$-fold smaller than the beta dose.
+We found good agreement between the two codes, particularly for the leading dose contributions.
 Differences between the codes can be attributed, at least in part, to energy cutoffs.
 The cutoffs for electrons and photons were selected as 10~keV and 1~keV respectively for both codes.
 While this applies to particle production in the two codes, the EGSnrc cross-section libraries that were used have a lower limit of 10~keV for both electrons and photons.
 Thus, particles below 10~keV are forced to deposit their energy locally in EGSnrc.
 This should result in higher energy depositions closer to the source compared to the FLUKA results.
 Larger differences between the codes were indeed observed in the dose from decay products with lower energies and especially energies that are closer to the cutoff energies, for example, the 11~keV photons emitted from $^{212}$Pb with 14.3\% emission probability.